JLoweDev/js-library/README.md

 ### Issues

-1. Delete button must be fixed
+1. Event Listeners must be fixed on delete buttons
 1. Read button must be toggleable